nextflow-io/nextflow/README.md

 IntelliJ IDEA
 ---------------

-Nextflow development with [IntelliJ IDEA](https://www.jetbrains.com/idea/) requires the latest version of the IDE (2018.3 or higher).
+Nextflow development with [IntelliJ IDEA](https://www.jetbrains.com/idea/) requires the latest version of the IDE (2019.1.2 or later).

 If you have it installed in your computer, follow the steps below in order to use it with Nextflow: